boschglobal/luisy/docs/source/decorators.rst

 Outputs
 -------
-Here are a list of decorators for the outfile of a task:
+Here is a list of decorators for the outfile of a task:

-Generally, tasks with does decorators can persist their output with :py:func:`self.write()` and tasks requiring these tasks can read their output with `self.input().read()`
+Generally, tasks with those decorators can persist their output with :py:func:`self.write()` and tasks requiring these tasks can read their output with `self.input().read()`